danhermann/logstash-filter-elasticsearch_ingest_node/README.md

 * Enabling users to off-load processor-intensive or high-latency enrichment pipelines from Elasticsearch to Logstash.
-* If users have existing Elasticsearch ingest pipelines for which they have new requirements that cannot be fulfilled in Elasticsearch (e.g., external lookup enrichment, multiple outputs), the existing pipeline could be moved to LS and the additional functionality added within the LS pipeline.
+* If users have existing Elasticsearch ingest pipelines for which they have new requirements that cannot be fulfilled in Elasticsearch (e.g., external lookup enrichment, multiple outputs), the existing pipeline could be moved to Logstash and the additional functionality added within the Logstash pipeline.

 ### Elasticsearch Ingest Node Filter Configuration Options